DrakeRyzer/DrakeSW5E/Starships/Starship Combat/index.md

     Combat Step By Step

     1. Determine surprise.
 The GM determines whether anyone involved in the combat encounter is surprised.
     2. Establish positions.
 The GM decides where all characters and ships are located.
     3. Roll initiative.
 Every PC on a ship rolls initiative normally, and the lowest initiative on each ship sets the initiative for that ship.
     4. Start a ship turn.
-When your ship activates based on the initiative order, the ship’s reactor replenishes power dice and the crew determines how these dice are distributed through the power coupling.
-The crew should also decide if they want to activate their shield generator’s regeneration at the start of the ship’s turn.
+When your ship activates based on the initiative order, the ship’s reactor replenishes power dice and the crew determines how these dic are distributed through the power coupling.
+The crew should also decide if they want to activate their shield generator’s regeneration at the start of the ship’ turn.
 All PCs on a ship then take their individual turns on their ship’s turn in an order agreed upon by the crew for that ship turn.
 In case of disputes, the helm has final say.
 The order of character turns on a ship’s turn may change from round to round.
     5. Take turns.
 Each ship in the battle takes a turn in ship initiative order.
     6. Begin the next round.
 When every ship involved in the combat has had a turn, the round ends.
 Repeat step 5 until the fighting stops.